 - Experience with systematic, database-driven analytics, donor targeting, solicitation and recognition.

-- Visionary and strategic planning capabilities to be applied toward the development of an innovative advancement program and the leadership necessary to ensure its successful implementation.
+- Visionary and strategic planning capabilities to be applied toward the development of an innovative fundraising program and the leadership necessary to ensure its successful implementation.

 - A team player and team builder that has a passion for and commitment to achieving excellence in all aspects of MMA’s mission while fostering a high level of respect for colleagues.